ericPantarotto/react_completeGuide/_notes/notes.md

 ### Module Set-up

 **<span style='color: #a3842c'>Link:** [Tanstack](https://tanstack.com/query/latest)

+### React Query: Why?

+We have to write all this code here in the useEffect hook to make sure that we fetch the data and then trigger and set our different states.
+We have to manage all these states, and we have to do that, basically, in every component that wants to send HTTP requests.

+Now to be fair, we could simplify this code and reuse code by building a custom hook, though.

+but below features could be implemented with Tanstack:

+- refetching/re-updating the UI after changing tab in the browser, if we found out that the data we're currently displaying is outdated
+- caching: so that the data once fetched is cached, stored in memory, and we can then reuse that data if we need it again.
 <!---
 [comment]: it works with text, you can rename it how you want